-Meditation not only creates structural changes in the brain, it is also good for the soul.
-It relaxes our nervous system and helps the body to calm down from a state of stress, improving sleep, increasing focus and much more.
+Meditation not only creates structural changes in the brain, but it is also good for the soul.
+It relaxes our nervous system and helps the body to calm down from a state of stress, improving sleep, increasing focus, and much more.

-There is numerous benefits of starting out a meditation practice, and the benefits will reveal themselves for you along the journey.
-However, meditation has impact for our health in a physical, mental, emotional and spiritual way, and helps us to balance our energy levels.
+There are numerous benefits of starting a meditation practice, and the benefits will reveal themselves for you along the journey.
+However, meditation has an impact on our health in a physical, mental, emotional, and spiritual way, and helps us to balance our energy levels.

 Different types of meditations

-This is my core practice, and where I started my own meditation journey.
-It has a wonderful simplicity in it, and only requires you to show up and to pay attention to each moment, without judgement.
+This is my core practice, and where I started my meditation journey.
+It has a wonderful simplicity in it and only requires you to show up and to pay attention to each moment, without judgment.
 Simply being.
-You take the role as observer of your own thoughts and emotions, and all you need is your own stillness.
+You take the role of an observer of your thoughts and emotions, and all you need is your stillness.
 Mindfulness meditation can also be a guided meditation if needed.
 It is defined by Jon Kabat-Zinn as “The awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally”.

-Just as it sounds, the practice is being guided by another persons voice.
-You will find guided mediations in various channels online such as YouTube, podcasts, apps etc. It can be a great start for the beginner to experience spontaneous effects of starting to meditate.
+Just as it sounds, the practice is being guided by another person’s voice.
+You will find guided meditations in various channels online such as YouTube, podcasts, apps, etc. It can be a great start for the beginner to experience the spontaneous effects of starting to meditate.
 I can recommend The Mindful Movement as a channel for great guided meditations.

 All best, and remember that knowledge comes down to one thing, practice.